Swami Yogananda

-Swami Yogananda (স্বামী যোগানন্দ) was a disciple of Ramakrishna, the 19th-century mystic.
-He took his formal initiation from Sarada Devi, the "holy mother" of Ramakrishna Order and spiritual consort of Ramakrishna.
+Swami Yogananda (স্বামী যোগানন্দ) was a disciple of Ramakrishna Paramahansa, the 19th-century mystic.
+He took his formal initiation from Sarada Devi, the "holy mother" of Ramakrishna paramhansa Order and spiritual consort of Ramakrishna.
 He was the first vice-president of Ramakrishna Mission.
 He belonged to the family of Sabarna Roy Choudhury, an aristocratic family of erstwhile Bengal.
 He had a very short life, but he played a very important role during the formative years of Ramakrishna Mission.
-He was also a dedicated and devoted attendant to Sarada Devi during her stay in Calcutta after Ramakrishna's death.
-He was one of the disciples whom Ramakrishna referred to as "Iswarakoti" or the "ever perfect soul".
+He was also a dedicated and devoted attendant to Sarada Devi during her stay in Calcutta after Ramakrishna paramhangsha's death.
+He was one of the disciples whom Ramakrishna paramhangsha referred to as "Iswarakoti" or the "ever perfect soul".

 Biography

 Pre-monastic life

 Yogindranath Roy Choudhury was the eldest son of Navin Chandra Choudhury and was born near Dakshineswar village on 30 March 1861.
 Navin Chandra was a poor descendant of the local aristocrat Sabarna Roy Choudhury family, who once owned the present metropolis of Kolkata and its adjoins.

 Yogindranath was contemplative in nature from his childhood.
 He was simple in his habit and did not hanker after any luxury.
 He spent much of his time in meditation and worship.

 Yogin met Ramakrishna when he was seventeen years of age.
 He was then studying for his school-leaving examination, then under the University of Calcutta.
 Ramakrishna recognised the spiritual potentiality of Yogin and asked him to come more often, which impacted his studies and made his parents, who had high aspirations about him, concerned.
 To financially help his parents, he went to Kanpur in search of a job, as one of his relatives stayed there.
 However, he was unsuccessful in getting employment and instead devoted his time to a contemplative life.
 He shunned the company of people.
 Therefore, his parents decided to marry him off, in order that he might resume the life of a householder and take more responsibility.